AllMightySauron/homebride-solaxcloud-api/README.md

 ![npm](https://badgen.net/npm/v/homebridge-solaxcloud-api) ![npm](https://badgen.net/npm/dt/homebridge-solaxcloud-api) [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

 The Solax Cloud Plugin for [Homebridge](https://homebridge.io/) was created as a platform plugin to gather data exposed by Solax inverters to the cloud through the [Solax Cloud API](https://www.eu.solaxcloud.com/phoebus/resource/files/userGuide/Solax_API_for_End-user_V1.0.pdf).

+Now with **support for multiple inverters**!

-As HomeKit is still clueless about what a solar panel is, this plugin exposes a set of standard HomeKit accessories though Homebridge that will allow interacting and automating your smart home based on the data made available from the Solax platform:
+As HomeKit is still clueless about what a solar panel is, this plugin exposes a set of standard HomeKit accessories though Homebridge for each configured inverter that will allow interacting and automating your smart home based on the data made available from the Solax platform:

 - **PV** (PV outlet with power consumption)
 - **AC** (Inverter AC outlet with power and total energy consumptions)